GrigLars/IomegaJazZipDrive/README.md

     [    2.101347] scsi 0:0:1:0: Direct-Access     IOMEGA   ZIP 100          13.A PQ: 0 ANSI: 5

 Thankfully, someone had this problem before, probably when debian was still on 20 floppies.
-They created a set of libraries and a tool called jazzip.
+They created a set of libraries and a tool called **jazip**.

     user@localtoast-:~$ sudo apt search iomega
     Sorting...
 Done